hackphx-arduino/team7/README.md

 SHOT BOT
 ========

 This is the results of #hackphx arduino hack-a-thon.
-Thanks to the team: @rob_rich, @virgilvox, @ben
+Thanks to the team: @virgilvox, @benstinnett, @rob_rich